-They ride in a trailer with hay in front of their face.
-Get out and stand in a stall with hay and water in front of them.
-Work for an hour and a half at a time, then go back to the stall again (where the food and water is).
+They ride in a trailer with hay in front of their face, then get out and stand in a stall with hay and water in front of them.
+They work for an hour and a half at a time, then go back to the stall again (where the food and water is).
 We make sure they get breakfast at their regularly scheduled time before they leave and bring their dinner so they don't get off their feeding schedule while on the job.

 Did I mention that our pony ride business has a weight limit for riders?
-Mostly because our staff has to lift the kids up onto the ponies, so there is only so much they can lift over and over again all day.
+This is mostly because our staff has to lift the kids up onto the ponies, and there is only so much they can lift over and over again all day.
 The weight limit on my pony ride ponies is 50 pounds.
 That is next to nothing for a pony to carry.

 This particular venue I'm talking about runs from 10 am–7 pm.
 We take either three or four ponies on any given day.
 Each works an hour and a half at a time and then breaks.
 You do the math.
 That is more than reasonable considering all they do is stand around all week long and eat.

 One other thing: Not only do the ponies only work weekends, but people don't generally have pony parties and book pony ride ponies in the winter when the weather is questionable.

 Our business is very seasonal—mostly fall and spring.
 We have rockstar pony ride ponies who work for us so well during the busy season that we are perfectly happy for them to stand around and do nothing during the offseason.